Dr. Shirley's History Pages

 Elsewhere

-Seleucis takes Persia and parts of Asia Minor, founds the Seleucid dynasty with Antioch as the capital city.
-The Seleucid dynasty was marked by internal strife and a weakening of the kingdom until it was taken by Tigranes of Armenia, 83 BC and annexed to the Roman Empire by Pompey in 64 BC Ptolemy Soter takes Egypt and Syro-Phoenicia (including Israel/Palestine), founds the dynasty of the Ptolemies (I - IX), Cleopatra Bernice, Ptolemies X - XII, ending with Cleopatra VII - the one who had a couple of children by Julius Caesar, married Marc Anthony, and committed suicide when defeated by Augustus in 31 BC Antigonus took Phrygia (in what is now Turkey), but was defeated by Ptolemy and Seleucis in the battle of Gaza (312 BC).
+Seleucis took Persia and parts of Asia Minor, founded the Seleucid dynasty with Antioch as the capital city.
+The Seleucid dynasty was marked by internal strife and a weakening of the kingdom until it was taken by Tigranes of Armenia, 83 BC and later annexed to the Roman Empire by Pompey in 64 BC Ptolemy Soter took Egypt and Syro-Phoenicia (including Israel/Palestine), founded the dynasty of the Ptolemies (I - IX), Cleopatra Bernice, Ptolemies X - XII, ending with Cleopatra VII - the one who had a couple of children by Julius Caesar, married Marc Anthony, and committed suicide when defeated by Augustus in 31 BC Antigonus took Phrygia (in what is now Turkey), but was defeated by Ptolemy and Seleucis in the battle of Gaza (312 BC).

 312-301 BC Antigonus I ruled Judah until he was killed at the Battle of the kings (Ipsus, 301 BC)